DomT4/homebrew-autoupdate/README.md

 ## Usage

-To run the script, you’d just do `brew autopdate`.
+To run the script, you’d just do `brew autoupdate`.
 The following options are available:

 ```
 Usage: